Skip to Content

 And the fun isn’t just reserved for the flyer.
 Locals and tourists make a real day of it by hosting viewing parties, eating special foods like laddoos and a pop-up kite bazaar even opens for the full week before.

-The International Kite Festival is just one of the many amazing festivals in India worth travelling over there for.
+The International Kite Festival is just one of the many amazing festivals in India in January worth travelling over there for.

 Rather than running from it, one option is to fully embrace the colder weather in all its fur-wearing glory and head somewhere like Utrecht in the Netherlands for the Sneeuwbal Winter Festival.
 This is one of the coolest options on the January festival calendar.